dftbplus/develguide/docs/gitworkflow.rst

    short and descriptive for the feature you are going to implement.

 #.
 Develop your new feature in your local branch.
 Make sure to add regression
-   tests for your feature in the test directory and to update the documentation.
+   testing for your feature in the test directory and update the documentation.
    You can commit your changes by ::

        git commit -m "Add some new feature ..."